Statement of Purpose vs Personal Statement

 - Explain how the applicant`s research interests fit the current educational institution.

 Personal Statement vs Statement of Purpose: Common Features

-In general, both of these assignments need to focus on the applicant, his/her career goals and aspirations.
+In general, both of these assignments need to focus on the applicant, his/her career goals, and aspirations.
 As such, in both papers, you need to mention your experiences, skills, personal traits, internships, and awards.
-Whereas in your personal statement, you need to tell about the path that has led you to the decision to pursue the certain degree, your statement of purpose needs to focus on your long-term goals related to the career chosen.
+Whereas in your statement, you need to tell about the path that has led you to the decision to pursue a certain degree, your statement of purpose needs to focus on your long-term goals related to the career chosen.

 Statement of Purpose vs Personal Statement: Effective Tips